Jumoo/uSync.Complete.Issues/README.md

 # uSync.Complete.Issues
-Public Issue tracker for uSync.Complete
+This is the public Issue tracker for uSync.Complete

 uSync.Complete consists of :